 A person commits domestic violence in the ACT if they do any of the following to a relevant person:

 - Threatens to cause or causes, physical or personal injury.

-- Harms or threatens to harm your pet.
+- Harms or threatens to harm a pet.

-- Threatens to cause or causes personal injury to you or damage to your property.
+- Threatens to cause or causes personal injury to a person or damage to their property.

-- Threatens to cause or causes personal injury to an employee at the workplace.
+- Threaten to cause or cause personal injury to an employee at the workplace.

-- Threatens to cause or causes damage property in the workplace.
+- Threaten to cause or cause damage to property in the workplace.

 - Is harassing or offensive to an employee while working as an employee at the workplace.

-If an interim order is made, your matter is adjourned for a conference within 4-8 weeks.
+If an interim order is made, your matter is adjourned for a conference within four to eight weeks.
 If you didn’t ask for an interim order, or if one was not made, your matter will be listed for conference within 14 days.
 A copy of your application, notice of proceedings and any interim order is served on the respondent.
 The conference is conducted by a Deputy Registrar.

-- If you reach agreement the matter is settled by consent without admissions.
+If you reach an agreement the matter is settled by consent without admissions.
 This means that the respondent hasn’t admitted to the violence but agrees to allow the orders to be made.